mm6/ethereum-lab4-hardhat/README.md

 ========

 WARNING: These accounts, and their private keys, are publicly known.
-Any funds sent to them on Mainnet or any other live network WILL BE LOST.
+Any funds sent to them on mainnet or any other live network WILL BE LOST.

 Account #0: 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 (10000 ETH)
 Private Key: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80